Military Financial Guide to Transitioning to Civilian Life

 Step 2: Plan for Increased Insurance Expenses

 In the military, the vast majority of all your medical care costs are taken care of for you.
 That changes when you leave the service.
-Without a government or employer subsidy, health insurance can easily cost more than a thousand dollars per month.
+Without a government or employer subsidy, the [average cost of health insurance](https://www.moneygeek.com/insurance/health/average-cost-of-health-insurance/) can easily cost more than a thousand dollars per month.
 And you will still likely have significant copays and deductibles.

 You’ll also have some other insurance expenses to consider — expenses you didn’t have living in the barracks or on post housing:

 - Disability income insurance.

 In the military, if you get sick or injured, your paycheck keeps coming.
 That's not always the case in the civilian world.
 If you get sick or hurt and can no longer work, your income could stop.
 This can put an enormous financial strain on you and your family and can even lead to eviction, foreclosure and bankruptcy.